rusty-celery/rusty-celery/README.md

 - Use provided brokers and backends or implement your own :wrench:
 - Natural async / await interface :sparkler:
 - Easily customizable with callbacks :telephone:
-- High performance and safe :fire: :fire:
+- High performance and safe :fire: :fire: :fire:

 ## Testimonials

-"The crate we've all been waiting for!" - You
+"The crate we've all been waiting for! :clap: :clap: :raised_hands:" - You